Norfolk: Control zone created while officials test for disease in pigs

 - Published

-A temporary control zone has been created while officials test for pigs foot and mouth disease.
+A temporary control zone has been created while officials test for pigs for disease.

 A 10km (6.2-mile) zone was placed following suspicion of swine vesicular disease (SVD) in pigs at a site near Feltwell, near Downham Market, Norfolk.

-The Department for Environment, Food and Rural Affairs (Defra) said it was testing for both diseases.
+The Department for Environment, Food and Rural Affairs (Defra) said "tests fully rule out" foot and mouth disease.

-It said preliminary testing did not indicate the presence of disease but work was under way to "rule it out".

-It added that testing was isolated to one farm and results were expected in the next few days.

 Defra said the zone, which includes Brandon and Lakenheath in Suffolk, had been introduced as a "precaution to prevent the spread of disease".